 Google Analytics 4 (GA4) Integration

 Google Analytics 4 (GA4) is the newest version of Google Analytics.
-It will replace all previous versions.
-Most users will be automatically switched to GA4 some time in 2023, and in 2024 GA3 (Universal Analytics) will stop collecting data altogether.
+It replaced all previous versions.
+Most users were automatically switched to GA4 some time in 2023, and in 2024 GA3 (Universal Analytics) stopped collecting data altogether.
 The transition to GA4 presents several challenges for Google Analytics users: Many familiar metrics are either disappearing or must be configured via complex setups.
 To make matters worse, there will be no continuity of data.
 GA4 will only store data beginning with your activation of it.
 Comparing with historical data will mean having to go back and forth between versions, trying to figure out what correlates.

 At seoClarity we created the ONLY seamless transition solution available from an Enterprise SEO platform.
 Our solution automatically maps corresponding metrics between your GA4 setup and the familiar ones in our Site Analytics, preserving historical data, metrics, and reporting.
 This video covers the changes between GA3 and GA4, why you should integrate GA4 with seoClarity Site Analytics, and how to set up the integration in both GA4 and seoClarity.
 The integration steps are detailed below the video.